-- 1. To change any of your test options, make your changes on the Test Information, Script Assignment, Monitoring Options, or Machine Assignment tabs. - From the File menu, choose Save to save your changes to the current session ID file, or Save As to save them to a new session ID file.
+- 1. Make changes in the Conductor on the Test Information, Script Assignment, Monitoring Options, or Machine Assignment tabs. - 2.
+Click File>Save to save your changes to the current session ID file, or File>Save As to save them to a new session ID file.